Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 A Landscape That Pushes You

-Big Sky sits at the base of Lone Mountain and spills out into the Gallatin Canyon.
-The terrain is steep, rugged, and varied — alpine peaks, river canyons, and forests that feel like they go on forever.
-It's less polished than resort towns like Aspen, which makes it perfect if you want a little wild mixed into your adventure.
+Big Sky sits at the base of Lone Mountain and spills out into Gallatin Canyon.
+The terrain is steep, rugged, and varied.
+Alpine peaks, river canyons, and forests feel like they go on forever.
+It's less polished than resort towns like Aspen, which makes it perfect if you want a little wild mixed into your trip.

 Summer Energy and Access

 Summer in Big Sky runs from late May through September, with average highs in the 70s.
-The snow melts off by June, opening up the trails and rivers.
-What makes it so convenient is location: Bozeman Airport is just an hour away, and once you're in town, most activities are within a 15–20 minute drive.
+The snow melts off by June, which opens the many trails and rivers.
+What makes Big Sky so convenient is its location.
+The Bozeman Airport is just an hour away, and once you're in town, most activities are within a 15–20 minute drive.
 You don't waste time shuttling around, allowing you to make the most of your adventure without any unnecessary stress.

 Why Adventure Travelers Choose Big Sky

 People come here because the town packs so much into one place.
-You've got a world-class resort for lift-served biking and ziplining, the Gallatin River for rafting, and trailheads to hikes that make your lungs and legs work.
-It's basically a "choose your own adventure" map without the crowds you'll see in Jackson Hole or Park City.
+You've got a world-class resort with lift-served biking and ziplining, the Gallatin River for rafting, and trailheads to hikes that bring a workout.
+Big Sky is a "choose your own adventure" spot without the crowds you'll see in Jackson Hole or Park City.

 Ziplining in Big Sky: Soar Above the Trees